Hammersmith Bridge: 20th century

 Near midnight on 27 December 1919, Lieutenant Charles Campbell Wood, a South African serving as an airman in the Royal Air Force, dived from the upstream footway of the bridge into the Thames to rescue a drowning woman.
 Although Wood saved her life, he later died from tetanus as a consequence of his injuries.
 His act of bravery is commemorated by a plaque on the handrail, which reads:

+The Royal Commission on Cross-River Traffic in London, 1926 recorded that the limited headroom for navigation was considered unsatisfactory and that there was little room for any increase in traffic.
+It continuedMoreover the bridge is so constantly under repair that it is frequently available for only one line of vehicles and is the source of so much delay and congestion of traffic.